-A chief information security officer will deal with more than firewalls and antivirus
+A chief information security officer deals with far more than firewalls and antivirus software

 Given this rise in cyber threats, along with the huge amount of data that businesses handle day-to-day, keeping this out of the hands of hackers has fast become a priority.
-However, doing so is no longer seen as simply an IT issue, nor is it one reserved for the boardroom issue.
-In fact, data security is now the responsibility of everyone in an organisation.
+However, doing so is no longer seen as simply an IT issue, nor one reserved for the boardroom.
+Data security is now the responsibility of everyone in an organisation.

 What is a CISO?